Find free Hawaii criminal records via official channels in a matter of minutes using the links and guidance given in this streamlined resource.

 Phone: (808)587-3100

-All Hawaii criminal records that are not sealed, expunged, or pending are available in person at the Hawaii Criminal Justice Data Center at 465 S. King Street, Room 102, Honolulu, 96813, and guilty conviction records via the HCJDC-operated Adult Criminal Conviction Information (eCrim) website.6 All users must make an account and pay the applicable fees to use eCrim.
+Guilty conviction records via the HCJDC-operated Adult Criminal Conviction Information (eCrim) website.6 All users must make an account and pay the applicable fees to use eCrim.

-The HCJDC falls under authority of the Department of the Attorney General of the State of Hawaii and is also responsible for statewide fingerprinting and the Sex Offender and Other Covered Offender Registry–however, neither sex offenders nor “other covered offenders” will show up on eCrim search results.
+The HCJDC falls under the authority of the Department of the Attorney General of the State of Hawaii and is also responsible for statewide fingerprinting and the Sex Offender and Other Covered Offender Registry–however, neither sex offenders nor “other covered offenders” will show up on eCrim search results.

 Any of the public Access Sites listed above will also assist searchers and provide printed records at a nominal fee.